 5 examples of foil characters in literature

-Writers love foil characters; you’ll see them all over the map of classic and contemporary literature.
+Writers love a good foil character; you’ll see them all over the map of classic and contemporary literature.
 In fact, you’ve probably used them instinctively in your own writing because you’re so used to seeing them in the story dynamics you’ve grown to love.
-Here are some of the most effective, best loved foil characters in literature.
+Here are some of the most effective, best loved foil character examples in literature.

 1. Romeo and Mercutio